query_builder#

 average(column, low, high, name=None, mechanism=AverageMechanism.DEFAULT)#

-Returns an average query that is ready to be evaluated.
+Returns an average query ready to be evaluated.

 Note